Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 ## After Class

+There are two assignment for this week.

+Assignment 1 - Create a version of the CSS Zen Garden page using a CSS Framework.
+You can choose your favorite framework, it's up to you.
+With this assignment you are allowed to make any changes you like to zen garden HTML markup.

+Study the way the framework operates.
+Ask yourself these questions:

+- What tags does it style?
+No need for a class name?
+- What markup is required?
+Sometimes to get something to work you need to combine certain tags and may have to include a class name.
+- How are class names used?

+Aaaignment 2 -

 Your goal is to create your CSS Framework.
 This will be a stylesheet that has all of the base styles that you might use in any project.

 You can emulate the features in the frameworks above.
 Look at the ideas these contain, implement them in your framework with your ideas.